-- 4.6 Great Staughton has two Conservation Areas but lacks a Conservation Area Appraisal which could positively influence development proposals and their design.
-The community wanted some support in the Neighbourhood Plan for such an appraisal.
-Additionally, it was considered that both designated and non-designated heritage assets are worthy of protection.
-Heritage assets are already protected under heritage legislation and planning policy but additional evidence has been provided through the Neighbourhood Plan to justify the protection of non-designated heritage assets and provide material which could be helpful in their conservation. - 4.7 It was also considered important to retain the distinct character of different parts of the village and to ensure their continued separation.
+4.5 Great Staughton has two Conservation Areas but lacks a Conservation Area Appraisal which could positively influence development proposals and their design.
+The workshop wanted some definition in the Neighbourhood Plan of such an appraisal.
+Additionally, it was considered that there are important designated and nondesignated heritage assets which are worthy of protection.
+It was also considered important to retain the distinct character of different parts of the village and to ensure their continued separation.
 In terms of the village character, views, vistas and some landscape features are important to protect.
 Little Staughton Airfield lies south of the village and its history and heritage are important to the village story.